chloealbright/DevHiveMind/Algorithms & Data Structures/Problem Solving Regimen.md

 	- Consider experiment with looping [[Linear Iteration vs Linear Recursion  vs Binary Iteration vs Binary Recursion |iteratively]] and [[Recursion & Recursion Runtime |recursively]].
 	- Delve into advanced algorithm patterns for solution.
 	- Think about what patterns can be used for the problem which can be solved with many different patterns depending on the problem itself.
-	- Keep in mind that one pattern may be more Optimal then the other.
+	- Keep in mind that one pattern may be more Optimal then the other depending on the specifics of the problem.
 	- Create helper functions for code modularity also implementing proper [[Naming Conventions]].

-## Problem Solving Template Tablet Version
+## Problem Solving Template Tablet Version V1
-**Use Microsoft whiteboard and draw on to top of image
+**Use Microsoft whiteboard and draw on to top of image might be better alternative haven't done anything extensive yet
 ![[Whiteboard.png]]